Characterizations of standard derived equivalences of diagrams of dg categories and their gluings

 \section{Examples}

 {\widehat{\Ga}} In this section, we give two examples that illustrate our main theorem.

 \begin{rmk} Let $G$ be a group, which we regard as a groupoid with only one object $*$.
-Let $(Q,W)$ be a quiver with potentials.
+Let $(Q,W)$ be a quiver with potential.
 Regard the complete Ginzburg dg algebra $\cGz(Q,W)$ as a dg category with only one object, and a $G$-action on it as a functor $X_{Q,W}\colon G \to \kdgCat$ with $X_{Q,W}(*) = \cGz(Q,W)$.
-Then $\Gr(X_{Q,W})$ is nothing but the orbit category $\cGz(Q,W)/G$, which is also equivalent to the skew group dg algebra $\cGz(Q,W) * G$, and is calculated as $\cGz(Q_G,W_G)$ up to Morita equivaleces in the case that $G$ is a finite group in \cite{LM} (see also \cite{GPP} for the finite abelian case).
-Therefore in this case note that $\Gr(X_{Q,W})$ is calculated as $\cGz(Q_G,W_G)$ up to Morita equivalences. \end{rmk}
+If $G$ is a finite group, as in \cite{LM} (see also \cite{GPP} for the finite abelian case), then $\Gr_G(X_{Q,W})$ is nothing but the orbit category $\cGz(Q,W)/G$, which is also equivalent to the skew group dg algebra $\cGz(Q,W) * G$, and is calculated as $\cGz(Q_G,W_G)$ up to Morita equivalece.
+Therefore in this case note that $\Gr_G(X_{Q,W})$ is calculated as $\cGz(Q_G,W_G)$ up to Morita equivalence. \end{rmk}